Jake talks Letterman on the DCI podcast! Late Night, HBO, Comedy Central, NetflixJune 2-5

-Jake has a style unlike anyone else working today: His show is a non-stop stream of jokes and observations on almost any imaginable topic, all held together by goofy, warped and hilarious logic.
-And he’s always got something new.
-Jake has been on David Letterman’s show almost 50 times, a testament to his amazing writing ability and staying power.
+Jake has a style unlike anyone else working today – his show is a non-stop stream of jokes and observations on almost any imaginable topic, all held together by goofy, warped and hilarious logic.
+He set the record for stand-up sets on David Letterman’s show, with almost 50 appearances -- a testament to his amazing writing ability and staying power.
 If you love the art of stand-up, you gotta see Jake live.

 A native of Iowa, Jake Johannsen spent three years at Iowa State University dabbling in veterinarian science and chemical engineering before moving to San Francisco and trying his hand at comedy.
 Jake sought to make his comedic mark on the city at a time when San Francisco was fostering the likes of young talents such as Bobcat Goldthwait and Dana Carvey.
 Jake made his own comedy debut during an open mike night at San Francisco’s Cobb’s Comedy Club.
 Four years later, in 1986, he won the 11th Annual San Francisco Stand-Up Comedian Competition.